ONLINE COURSE

 Causal inference provides a methodological foundation for impact evaluations, marketing interventions, and evidence-based policy developments, to name a few.
 Causal inference helps us in revealing subtle differences about which things work better and it provides foundational knowledge for the design and analysis of experiments.

-The course provides an introduction to causal inference in terms of foundations, causal reasoning, scientific design and data analysis.
+This course provides an introduction to causal inference in terms of foundations, causal reasoning, scientific design and data analysis.
 The focus of this course is to develop understanding about the key concepts that influence the design and analysis of data when analysing causal relationships.

 Those who like to solve real life problems by using tools that solve questions which are causal in their nature.
 The following groups are welcome: